 Violating Ohio speeding laws or traffic laws can set in motion a long chain of serious consequences.
-In addition to paying Ohio speeding ticket fines and fees, a driver can have penalties points added to his or her record with the Bureau of Motor Vehicles, see car insurance rates increase, and even lose a job that requires maintaining a clean driving record.
+In addition to paying Ohio speeding ticket fines and fees, a driver can have penalty points added to his or her record with the Bureau of Motor Vehicles, see car insurance rates increase, and even lose a job that requires maintaining a clean driving record.

 An Ohio speeding ticket is more than just a nuisance.
-If you’re found guilty of Ohio speeding laws, not only will it add points to your driving record, your insurance premiums may also increase and you could lose your driving privileges.
+If you’re found guilty of breaking Ohio speeding laws, not only will it add points to your driving record, but your insurance premiums may also increase and you could lose your driving privileges.

 A conviction for reckless driving and speeding in Ohio can also bring a license suspension that applies both to the driver’s personal license and each type of commercial driver’s license endorsement he or she holds.
 More specific information on potential penalties for speeding appears below, but the main point to understand is that any conviction for a traffic violation can be a big deal.